-The KD11-E is a 2-board central processing unit (CPU) that is combined with a memory system, Unibus terminators, and optional peripherals in a DD11-P backpanel to build a basic PDP-11/34 computer.
+The KD11-EA is a 2-board central processing unit (CPU) that is combined with a memory system, Unibus terminators, and optional peripherals in a DD11-P backpanel to build a basic PDP-11/34A computer.
 The unit connects directly to the Unibus as a subsystem, and is capable of controlling the time allocation of the Unibus for peripherals, performing arithmetic and logic operations, and decoding instructions.
 It can perform data transfers directly between I/O devices and memory, do both single- and double-operand addressing, handle both 16-bit word and 8-bit byte data, and address up to 128K of Unibus address space via a memory management system.

-The KD11-E is program-compatible with both the KD11-A (PDP-11/35 and PDP-11/40 computer systems) and the LSI-11 (with the inclusion of the two special LSI-11 instructions).
+The KD11-EA is program-compatible with both the KD11-A (PDP-11/35 and PDP-11/40 computer systems) and the LSI-11 (with the inclusion of the two special LSI-11 instructions).
 It contains the KT11-D Memory Management System (optional with the KD11-A, not offered with the LSI-11) and executes the Extended Instruction Set (EIS) instructions, which were optional with the KD11-A and standard with the LSI-11.
-The KD11-E does not execute the Floating Instruction Set (FIS).
+The KD11-EA, when used in conjunction with the FP11-A floating point option, will execute the Full Floating Point Instruction Set (FP11-C compatible).